sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-blb-wsb-online-mainenableonlinebackup.md

 `EnableOnlineBackup` specifies whether a recommended online backup service appears in the Windows Server Backup menus.

 By default, the Windows Server Backup menus show a recommended online backup service.
-By default, this service is Windows® Azure Online Backup.
+By default, this service is Windows Azure Online Backup.
 You can select another default cloud backup service by setting the other settings in the [Microsoft-Windows-BLB-WSB-Online-Main](microsoft-windows-blb-wsb-online-main-win8-microsoft-windows-blb-wsb-online-main.md) component.

 ## Values